 Dunkin' to add Beyond Meat sausages in breakfast sandwiches

-Dunkin' Brands Group Inc said on Wednesday it would add vegan burger maker Beyond Meat Inc's plant-based sausages to its breakfast menu at stores in Manhattan.

-REUTERS: Dunkin' Brands Group Inc said on Wednesday it would add vegan burger maker Beyond Meat Inc's plant-based sausages to its breakfast menu at stores in Manhattan.
+NEW YORK: Dunkin' Brands Group said on Wednesday (Jul 24) it would add vegan burger maker Beyond Meat's plant-based sausages to its breakfast menu at stores in Manhattan.

-The donut and coffee chain is the latest restaurant to join the vegan bandwagon by adding plant-based options, following Restaurant Brands International Inc's Tim Hortons in Canada earlier this year.
+The donut and coffee chain is the latest restaurant to join the vegan bandwagon by adding plant-based options, following Restaurant Brands International's Tim Hortons in Canada earlier this year.

 Beyond Meat's Chief Executive Officer Ethan Brown said the partnership is a step forward in making plant-based meat accessible and easy to enjoy, even while on-the-go.